deefrawley/Flow.Launcher.Plugin.Currency/README.md

 | Keyword                                                          | Description                                 |
 | ---------------------------------------------------------------- | ------------------------------------------- |
 | `cc {amount} {source currency code} {destination currency code}` | Convert amount from source to dest currency |

+When typing the source or destination currency the plugin will show what currencies are available.

+Decimal precision is based on the input amount however the base rate is always a minimum of three decimal places.

 ### Problems, errors and feature requests